jinko-core/jinko/DESIGN.md

 An instruction needs to contain "spacial" information (Where is it in the file ?
 In what file ?), source (the actual source code, for errors), and a Statement or an Expression to execute.

+## The interpreter

+The broccoli interpreter should keep track of variables and functions.
+Therefore, at least two hashmaps are required, one for variables and one for functions.
+Each of these elements need to have a unique name to identify them.